East Coast

 Parrot Mountain and Gardens

-Located on four acres of landscaped gardens, visitors will find exotic and tropical birds along with views of the Smoky Mountains.
-The birds housed in enclosures and some are even available for sale.
+Located on four acres of landscaped gardens, visitors will find exotic and tropical birds and views of the Smoky Mountains.
+The birds are housed in enclosures, and some are even available for sale.
 The Parrot Mountain and Gardens offers a gift shop and deli.
 The fall color at the park is another top thing to see.

 Dollywood in Pigeon Forge